mysterious-coding/base_entranced/README.md

 ####Patched siege_narshaddaa: [[download]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff)

-siege_narshaddaa has a bug that causes offense to always complete final obj in stats.
+siege_narshaddaa has a bug that causes offense to always complete final obj according to `/g_siegeStats`.
 This patched pk3, which fixes this bug, is only required serverside.
 Clients do not need to update to this version.

 ####Patched siege_cargobarge: [[download]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff)